farzadz/Australian-Politician-Face-Recognition/README.md

 ### Environment Setup

-To install all required packages and GPU driver, run setupScript.sh.
+To install all required packages and GPU driver, run setup.sh.

 ### Data Collection and Pre-processing